-The commitment and 'can do' attitude of the SRWRA staff has ensured the site continues to operate for the benefit of our Constituent Councils and their communities.
+The commitment and 'can do' attitude of the SRWRA staff has ensured the site continues to operate for the benefit of our southern Adelaide communities.
 I congratulate our team on their strong contribution and express my sincere appreciation of their efforts.

-SRWRA is fortunate to have a highly committed and capable Board, led by a highly experienced Chairperson, Mark Booth.
-The time commitment required of the Board is increasing as SRWRA grows and increases in complexity.
-I would like to recognise the strong contribution of the Board and Audit & Risk Committee in SRWRA's ongoing success.
+The time commitment required of the Board is increasing as SRWRA increases in complexity.
+I would like to recognise the contribution of the Board, capably led by Mark Booth as the Independent Chairperson, and the Audit & Risk Committee in SRWRA's ongoing success.

 I look forward to the next 12 months as we continue to deliver innovative and sustainable waste management solutions for the benefit of our southern Adelaide communities and the environment.